 Older issues of periodicals which have been sent to the bindery.
 In Mortensen, shelved on the lower level in call number order.
 In Allen, shelved just behind the Reference section.

 are designed to allow a group of students to work together on a project without having to crowd around a regular desktop computer.
-This allows students to spread out while working together on a computer with three keyboards, three mice, and two 42-inch monitors.
-C-Pods are located on the main level of Mortensen Library.
-There is also a C-Pod room on the upper level of Mortensen in L-310, the key for which can be checked out from the Circulation Desk for four hours use at a time.
+This allows students to spread out while working together on a computer with a wide screen monitor and space for up to three students to sit.
+C-Pod TVs provide space for a larger group of students to sit around a large TV monitor with a wireless keyboard and mouse.
+C-Pods and C-Pod TVs are located on the main level of Harrison Libraries.
+There is also a C-Pod room on the upper level in L-310, the key for which can be checked out from the Circulation Desk for four hours use at a time.

 is the office responsible for the creation of the Libraries Catalog, including description, creation of the bibliographic record, and assignment of the call number.
 Part of Library Resource and Metadata Services Department.